Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Abstract

 \section{Abstract}

 Despite their increasing capabilities, text-to-image generative AI systems are known to produce biased, offensive, and otherwise problematic outputs.
-While recent advancements have supported testing and auditing of generative AI, existing auditing methods still face challenges in supporting effectively explore the vast space of AI-generated outputs in a structured way.
+While recent advancements have supported testing and auditing of generative AI, existing auditing methods still face challenges in supporting effective exploration of the vast space of AI-generated outputs in a structured way.
 To address this gap, we conducted formative studies with five AI auditors and synthesized five design goals for supporting systematic AI audits.
-Based on these insights, we developed Vipera, an interactive auditing interface that employs multiple visual cues including a scene graph to facilitate image sensemaking and inspire auditors to explore and hierarchically organize the auditing criteria.
-Additionally, Vipera leverages LLM-powered suggestions to facilitate exploration of unexplored auditing directions.
-Through a controlled experiment with 24 participants experienced in AI auditing, we demonstrate Vipera’s effectiveness in helping auditors navigate large AI output spaces and organize their analyses while engaging with diverse criteria.\footnote{The work is in submission.}
+Based on these insights, we developed Vipera, an interactive auditing interface that employs multiple visual cues, including a scene graph, to facilitate image sensemaking and inspire auditors to explore and hierarchically organize the auditing criteria.
+Additionally, Vipera leverages LLM-powered suggestions to enable exploration of unexplored auditing directions.
+Through a controlled experiment with 24 participants experienced in AI auditing, we demonstrate Vipera’s effectiveness in helping auditors navigate large AI output spaces and organize their analyses while engaging with diverse criteria.\looseness=-1

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~Interactive systems and tools}